 From ancient times to the present, dancers have expressed ideas, stories, and rhythm with their bodies.
 They use a variety of dance forms that allow free movement and self-expression, including classical ballet, modern dance, and culturally specific dance styles.
 Many dancers combine performance work with teaching or choreography.
 Dancers perform in a variety of settings, including opera, musical theater, and other musical productions, and may present folk, ethnic, tap, jazz, and other popular kinds of dance.

-(Provided by: The University of Tampa)
+(Provided By: The University of South Florida)

 (Provided By: Oberlin College)

-(Provided by: The University of Idaho)
+(Provided By: University of California Riverside)

 "The Dance Program is committed to preparing students for a career in dance education and performance by providing them with an intense program that includes: (1) scholarly inquiries; (2) performance opportunities; (3) choreographic projects; (4) master class workshops; and (5) teaching internships."

 (Provided By: Coppin State University)

 "In addition to numerous performing opportunities (regionally, nationally, and internationally), our diverse curriculum (which includes an array of dance techniques, history, choreography, pedagogy, theory, and dance-related sciences), offers enough flexibility to accommodate the pursuit of a minor or even a second major."